joemorin73/EmpyrionServerManager/README.md

 # Introduction
 This is a Server Manager for the Empyrion Dedicated Server.
 It includes the original code for NCMR by Michael Ghoulding from this repository (https://github.com/MichaelGoulding/EmpyrionNetworkConnectedMods/blob/master/README.md).
-We have added a GUI opn top of the existing code and expanded the scope of his project to include Managing the Server.
+We have added a GUI on top of the existing code and expanded the scope of his project to include Managing the Server.
 Please do keep in mind that this is one of only 3 C# projects I have been involved with.
 Im just asking that you all be patient while I get used to all of this :)

 # Getting Started